Code-Institute-Submissions/Sharks-Under-Threat/README.md

 ## UX
 ### User Stories
 #### First Time Visitor
-- A first time visitor to the site will want to be drawn in by the colour and the images making them want to discover the information underneath.
+- A first time visitor to the site will be drawn in by the colours and the images, making them want to discover the information underneath.
-- A first time visitor wants to be able to navigate the website easially know what page they are currently on.
+- A first time visitor wants to be able to navigate the website easily and know what page they are currently on.
-- A first time visitor wants to see short but intresting pieces of text to keep thier attention and help them emphapihse with the cause of the site.
+- A first time visitor wants to see short but interesting pieces of text to keep their attention and help them empathise with the cause of the site.
 #### Returning User
-- A returning visitor will want to be able to get thier friends to sign up to the page easially to support their cause.
+- A returning visitor will want to be able to get their friends to sign up to the page easily to support their cause.
-- A returning visitor wants to find the social media information quickley and be taken to the relevant site.
+- A returning visitor wants to find the social media information quickly and be taken to the relevant site.

 ### Strategy
-- The strategy of the site is to provide a platorm to learn information about the threats to sharks and what the visitor can do to help.
-This creates more awareness of the issue and encourages people to do somthing about it.
+- The strategy of the site is to provide a platform to learn information about the threats to sharks and what the visitor can do to help.
+This creates more awareness of the issue and encourages people to do something about it.

 ### Scope
-- Provide visitors with basic but intresting information.
+- Provide visitors with basic but interesting information.
-- Provide a clean looking UX for easy navigation and information absorbsion.
+- Provide a clean-looking UX for easy navigation and information absorption.
 - Provide a call to action to get the visitor involved.
-- Empower visitors encoraging them to make a diffrence themselves.
+- Empower visitors, encouraging them to make a difference themselves.

 ### Structure
 #### Interaction Design
-- Design a responsive website, that looks good at works well at all screen sizes.
+- Design a responsive website, that looks good and works well at all screen sizes.
 - Responsive navigation that allows users to easily navigate between pages and know what page they are on at all times.

 #### Information Architecture
 - Content needs to be sectioned in a way that allows for easy uptake with little distractions.
 - Images need to be displayed to flow with the page and not distract from the information sections.
-- Content of page needs to flow between sections for easy page navigation with clear titles and breaks.
+- Content of pages needs to flow between sections for easy page navigation with clear titles and breaks.

 ### Skeleton
 #### Mobile Wireframes